petrasovaa/class-assignment-authorea/cjkd7an7cl.md

 1. I first generated SSH key pair.
 A dialog opened and I copied the public key and in the Settings of the new GitHub repository I selected _Deploy key_ and added new key, where I copied the Authorea generated public key.
 1. Still in GitHub I copied the SSH URL of the repository (not the HTTPS) and pasted it into appropriate field in Authorea GitHub settings.
 1. Then I copied the webhook URL from Authorea and in GitHub repository settings I added it to _Webhooks_ section.
 I pasted there the URL and kept the rest as is it was.
 1. Back in Authorea, I kept the branches as they were suggested.
+You can change
 1.